 - Continued involvement with the AAN, specifically with the board and other leadership / committees

 - Creation and continuation of a recognition award for outstanding leadership by an ELF alumnus

-The Emerging Leaders Alumni Association is currently led by Allison L. Weathers, MD; Wendy Galpern, MD; Jennifer Molano, MD; James Noble, MD; Yolanda Holler, MD; and Mill Etienne, MD.
+The Emerging Leaders Alumni Group is currently led by Allison L. Weathers, MD; Wendy Galpern, MD; Jennifer Molano, MD; James Noble, MD; Yolanda Holler, MD; and Mill Etienne, MD.